SamAllen06/lake_temp_work/documentation/working_with_docker_image/docker.md

 docker run -it [image_name or image_id]
 ```
 Runs a container interactively, meaning you can type commands inside it, and
-recieve output from it directly on your terminal.
+receive output from it directly on your terminal.
 This is how you should run
 the image from the Dockerfile in this repository.

 ```